Make audtool seek in milliseconds

 I don't have older copies of the source, but this bug is present in version 3.2.2

-#2 Updated by Rick Koshi about 9 years ago
+#2 Updated by Rick Koshi over 9 years ago

 Ah.
 I see now that I was looking at an older version of the manual page, from 3.0.2 (installed on my Arch Linux system).
 I only downloaded 3.2.2 when I ran into this problem.